mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 unfounded.
 God prevents the Hivites from any vengeful pursuit[^4].

 We’re reminded that the place formerly called Luz had been transformed into Bethel, “House of God,” by God’s appearance there.
-He build an altar, fulfilling his promise to God, and updates the name to El-Bethel “The God of Bethel,” establishing the continuity that it’s been the same god that’s been with Jacob his entire journey[^4].
+He built an altar, fulfilling his promise to God, and updates the name to El-Bethel “The God of Bethel,” establishing the continuity that it’s been the same god that’s been with Jacob his entire journey[^4].